On Approximation of $2$D Persistence Modules by Interval-decomposables

 The value of $\aprx{\rss}{M}(I)$ is $0$ except in the cases of $I$ being one of the intervals $I_1,I_2,I_3,I_4$ given below. \begin{enumerate} \item For $I_1: $, $\aprx{\rss}{M} (I_1) =-1$, \item For $I_2: $, $\aprx{\rss}{M}(I_2) = 1$, \item For $I_3: $, $\aprx{\rss}{M}(I_3) =1$, \item For $I_4: $ , $\aprx{\rss}{M}(I_4) =1$. \end{enumerate} \end{example} \begin{proof} We directly use Definition~\ref{defn:dtilde} to compute $\aprx{\rss}{M} (I_1)$.
 We let $\Cov(I_1) = \{I_2,I_5\}$, and let $I_6 = I_2 \vee I_5$, where the intervals are given below.
 We first compute the value of the compressed multiplicity $\dbar{\rss}{M}{\blank}$ of these intervals.
 We have:

 Thus, by definition,

 The other computations follow similarly. \end{proof}

 For $M$ interval-decomposable, it is clear from the above that all values of $\aprx{\ast}{M}$ are nonnegative, as it is equal to $d_M$ itself.
-In the next example we see that the converse does not hold, and so we cannot use the nonnegativity of $\aprx{\ast}{M}$ to check for interval-decomposability. \begin{example}[Continuation of Example~\ref{ex:negativedtilde}] There exist $N$ such that $\aprx{\ast}{N}$ is nonnegative, but $N$ is not interval-decomposable.
+In the next example we see that the converse does not hold, and so we cannot use the nonnegativity of $\aprx{\ast}{M}$ to check for interval-decomposability. \begin{example}[Continuation of Example~\ref{ex:negativedtilde}] There exists a persistence module $N$ over $\Gf{m,n}$ (for some $m, n$) such that $\aprx{\ast}{N}$ is nonnegative, but $N$ is not interval-decomposable.

-In particular, let $M$ and $I_i (i=1,2,3,4)$ be as given in Example~\ref{ex:negativedtilde}.
+In particular, let $M$ and $I_i$ $(i=1,2,3,4)$ be as given in Example~\ref{ex:negativedtilde}.
 Then $N := M \oplus I_1$ is such an example. \end{example} \begin{proof} Since $N=M \oplus I_1 $, $\aprx{\rss}{N} = \aprx{\rss}{M} + \aprx{\rss}{I_1}$ by Lemma~\ref{lem:dtilde-decomp}.
 Then we have

 and $\aprx{\rss}{N}(I) = \aprx{\rss}{M}(I) + 0 \geq 0$ for all intervals $I \neq I_1$.
 Thus, $\aprx{\rss}{N}$ is nonnegative, but $N$ is not interval-decomposable since $M$ is an indecomposable summand of $N$ that is not isomorphic to an interval representation. \end{proof}